We’ve improved our Functional Skills qualifications

 Following your valuable feedback and a thorough review of our English and maths qualifications, we’ve made improvements to our assessments, resources and practice papers.

 We're excited to announce that our new papers will be available to sit from Friday 17 October 2025.
-More details can be found on our Key Dates Information webpage.
+More details on new paper introductions and results release can be found on our key dates information webpage.

 We’ve focused on three key areas: